franpanteli/APIs-File-Metadata-Microservice-Project/ReadMe.md

 ## Dependencies

-This project has two dependencies.
+This project has three main dependencies.
 The first is [express](https://www.npmjs.com/package/express), which was used to build the web application in its [server.js file](https://github.com/franpanteli/APIs-File-Metadata-Microservice-Project/blob/main/server.js).
 The second dependency is [Cors](https://www.npmjs.com/package/cors), whose middleware was used for security purposes.
+[Multer](https://www.npmjs.com/package/multer) was thirdly used, to enable file upload functionality.